 It is perhaps unfair to single out US citizens for such analysis.
-Between 2008 and 2009, worldwide poll across 127 countries about personal attitudes towards climate change (Gallup and Newport, 2010).
-While this is an older data set, the results are in-line with the work of Howe et al. (2015): 63% of people surveyed claimed to know something about climate change, with only 55% agreeing that it was anthropogenic and 47% acknowledging that it posed a serious personal threat.
-While many climate change communication efforts focus on convincing citizens of the anthropogenic nature of climate change (see e.g. Nerlich et al., 2010), more work is clearly needed to help address the perceived disconnect between global effects and personal threat.
+Between 2008 and 2009, Gallup (the global performancemanagement consulting company) conducted a major worldwide poll across 127 countries about personal attitudes towards climate change (Gallup and Newport, 2010).
+While this is an older data set, the results are in-line with the work of Howe et al. (2015): 63 % of people surveyed claimed to know something about climate change, with only 55 % agreeing that it was anthropogenic and 47 % acknowledging that it posed a serious personal threat.
+While many climate change communication efforts focus on convincing citizens of the anthropogenic nature of climate change (see for example Nerlich et al., 2010), more work is clearly needed to help address the perceived disconnect between global effects and personal threat.
 What is needed is something that can transcend cultural barriers, and which can contextualise and personalise a global problem.
 What is needed is poetry.